-Entraining water begins with our diffused aeration style of aerators.
-We have a selection of diffused aerators that offer tube styled diffuser membranes or disc styled diffuser membranes.
-The disc-style membranes will draw in and transport (also know as entraining) the water from the top of the membranes towards the surface, clinging to the millions of tiny air bubbles.
-The tube style membrane allows water to be entrained from 360° around the tube, meaning it reaches deeper water and provides great diffused fishery aeration.
+Entraining water begins with our diffused aerators and our diffused fishery aeration systems offer tube styled diffuser membranes or disc styled diffuser membranes.
+The disc-style membranes draw in and transport (also know as entraining) the water from the top of the membranes towards the surface, clinging to the millions of tiny air bubbles.
+The tube style membrane allows water to be entrained from 360° around the tube.
+This means it reaches deeper water and provides great diffused aeration in your fishery.
 The height of the base stops it from disturbing the fishery bed.

 Thermal stratification occurs during the summer, this is when layering within the water occurs.
 The surface layer will contain warmer, oxygen-rich water, whilst the bottom layer contains cooler oxygen-depleted water.
 These two layers are separated by a thermocline layer.
-It is the difference in water density here in your fishery waters, that stops the top and bottom layers from mixing.
+It is the difference in water density here in the waters of your fishery, that stops the top and bottom layers from mixing.

-Heathland Group can supply a diffused aeration system that pumps air in the form of millions of tiny bubbles through the diffuser membranes.
+Heathland Group can supply diffused aerators that pumps air in the form of millions of tiny bubbles through the diffuser membranes.
 These bubbles will then travel to the surface through the layers of thermal stratification, entraining water to the surface, where they become naturally oxygenated.